This post may contain affiliate links. Please read my disclaimer for more information.

 Manual coffee grinders are great if you’re making a small amount of coffee, but if you have guests over for dinner or a party, you will soon find it to be a bit much.

-Grinding more than 40 grams of beans, which is around 4 cups of coffee, is a little tiring and time-consuming.
+Grinding more than 40 grams of beans, around 4 cups of coffee, is a little tiring and time-consuming.

 If you like to host, I would recommend getting an electric grinder for those occasions and a manual one for when it’s just you and 1 or 2 other people.